kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 have formed a consistent mental model of what things are and how to refer to them, you can add new triples to your database to represent it.

-### An overview of data models
+### A rough view of data models
 If you are eager to read about
 RDF as a knowledge representation system, you can skip to the [next part](#rdf-as-a-knowledge-representation-system).
 I want to describe a mental framework of data models that I find helpful when comparing them.
 Let's focus on the relational model on the one side and the two popular graph-based data models, property graph (PG) and RDF on the other side.
-I am also adding Kùzu's variant of the PG model (which we call the *structured* property graph model) into this framework.
+I am also adding Kùzu's variant of the PG model, which we call the *structured* PG model, into this framework.
 The framework is shown in the figure below.

 <Image src="/img/2024-03-27-in-praise-of-rdf/data-models.png" width="600" />